wbamberg/idl-reference/docs/nsIHTMLEditor.md

 An example of use is for testing if a node is in a table cell
   given a selection anchor node.

-@param aTagName  The HTML tagname
- Special input values:
-   Use "href" to get a link node
-     (an "A" tag with the "href" attribute set)
-   Use "anchor" or "namedanchor" to get a named anchor node
-     (an "A" tag with the "name" attribute set)
-   Use "list" to get an OL, UL, or DL list node
-   Use "td" to get either a TD or TH cell node

-@param aNode    The node in the document to start the search.
-    If it is null, the anchor node of the current selection is used.
-@return         NS_EDITOR_ELEMENT_NOT_FOUND if an element is not found
-                (passes NS_SUCCEEDED macro)

 #### Parameters ####